 68. GASB 67 must be used for government pension fund audits beginning June 2014.
 GASB 68 must be used for audits of the governments themselves beginning June 2015.
 These updated rules change the way governments report pension finances requiring, for the first time, that pension liabilities be reflected on balance sheets, not buried in footnotes.
 Such a change is intended to provide more disclosure that will benefit decision-making, particularly for bond companies and insurers and in the collective bargaining process, though it will not necessarily change the way governments actually fund their pension systems, which is a separate policy and budgeting decision.
-Most pension expenses will now be reported as they create the government's pension obligation, not when it is paid.
+Most pension obligation, not when it is paid.
 GASB 68 will force thousands of governments to begin reporting huge annual deficits.